-Seoul is everything you’d hoped it would be, and more.
-Eleven million people live in this dynamic hotch-potch of a city – majestic palaces and K-Pop, narrow cobbled streets with traditional ‘hanok’ homes below futuristic skyscrapers.
-The constant contrast between old and new can be utterly fascinating and, for anyone heading to Korea on a ski holiday, we beg you to allocate some time to Seoul, even if it’s just for a couple of nights.
+Eleven million people live in this dynamic hotchpotch of a city; majestic palaces and K-Pop, narrow cobbled streets with traditional hanok homes below futuristic skyscrapers.
+The constant contrast between old and new is utterly fascinating and, for anyone heading to Korea on a ski holiday we beg you to allocate some time to Seoul, even if it’s only for a couple of nights.